gma/2025.pyconuk.org/src/inclusion.md

   <figure>
     <img src="/images/captioning_1x.jpg" srcset="/images/captioning_1x.jpg 1x, /images/captioning_2x.jpg 2x" alt="A large screen with a black background and yellow text.">
     <figcaption>
-      Live captions are displayed on screens on either side of the main stage.
+      Live captions are displayed on screens on either side of the main stage at Cardiff City Hall.
       Photo by <a href="https://twitter.com/drvinceknight/status/777058766747500544">Vince Knight</a>.
     </figcaption>
   </figure>